13 Dealing with Data

 Ordinal targets can be trickier to deal with.
 If you treat them as numeric, you’re assuming that the difference between 1 and 2 is the same as the difference between 2 and 3, and so on.
 This is probably not true.
 If you treat them as categorical and use standard models for that setting, you’re assuming that there is no connection between categories.
 So what should you do?

 There are a number of ways to model ordinal targets, but probably the most common is the proportional odds model.
 This model can be seen as a generalization of the logistic regression model, and is very similar to it, and actually identical if you only had two categories.
-It basically is a model of 2 vs. 1, 3 vs. (2, 1), 4 vs. (3, 2, 1), etc. But other models beyond proportional odds are also possible, and your results could return something that gives coefficients for the model for the 1-2 category change, the 2-3 category change, and so on.
+It basically is a model of category 2 vs. category 1, 3 vs. (2 or 1), 4 vs. (3, 2, 1), etc. But other models beyond proportional odds are also possible.
+As an example, one approach would concern subsequent categories, the 1-2 category change, the 2-3 category change, and so on.

 As an example, here are predictions from an ordinal model.
-In this case, we categorize rounded movie ratings as 2 or less, 3, or 4 or more, and predict the probability of each category based on the release year of the movie.
+In this case, we categorize6 rounded movie ratings as 2 or less, 3, or 4 or more, and predict the probability of each category based on the release year of the movie.
 So we get three sets of predicted probabilities, one for each category.
 In this example, we see that the probability of a movie being rated 4 or more has increased over time, while the probability of a movie being rated 2 or less has decreased.
-The probability of a movie being rated 3 has remained relatively constant.
+The probability of a movie being rated 3 has remained relatively constant, and is most likely.

 Figure 13.3: Proportional Odds Model for Rating by Release Year